meshtastic/enclosures/TTGO/T-Beam/M8N/K-TAC Rugged T-Beam Enclosure 1/README.md

 ## IMPORTANT NOTICE

 1. This is not a beginner friendly enclosure!
-If this is your first enclosure, we highly do not recommend if you would like to check out more beginner friendly enclosures at: https://github.com/meshtastic/enclosures This project requires a intermediate knowledge in electronics, itermediate skill level in soldering, 3D printing, and CNC machining
+If this is your first enclosure, we highly do not recommend if you would like to check out more beginner friendly enclosures at: https://github.com/meshtastic/enclosures This project requires a intermediate knowledge in electronics, intermediate skill level in soldering, 3D printing, and CNC machining

 2. Do not proceed with this project until you have gotten Meshtastic working on the t-beam first!
 This enclosure requires a lot of semi-permanent modifications that will make debugging very tricky.

 3. The water resistance should be treated as a “Safety” feature!
-Although the enclosure performed flawlessly in our testing in extremely wet environments, the effectiveness of the seal is dependent on how the enclosure is assembled and the assemblers experience.
+Although the enclosure performed flawlessly in our testing in extremely wet environments, the effectiveness of the seal is dependent on how the enclosure is assembled and the assembler's experience.
 If you do not have experience waterproofing enclosures, do not attempt to submerge or wet this enclosure.
 If you are confident in the seal, operate at your own ris

-4. THIS CAN CAUSE PERMANENT DAMAGE TO YOUR T-BEAM IF YOU.
-Steps such as the rewiring of the USB
+4. THIS CAN CAUSE PERMANENT DAMAGE TO YOUR T-BEAM!
+Steps such as the rewiring of the USB or desoldering the battery tray can damage your T-Beam if done improperly.
+It is highly recommended to gain experience with other projects first before proceeding with this one

 ## Tools

-3D Printer (Duh)
+3D Printer (The body is printed)

 CNC Mill (See below if you do not own one)